Education

 In years 1, 2, and 3 students are expected to have clinical practice outside of the course.
 Some students work full time in clinical settings and do not require additional practice.
 For students who do not work fulltime in clinical settings they will be required to work a minimum of 3 hours a week in a clinical practice (ideally 6 hours).

 In Year One, clinical placements may be on telephone helplines and other counselling support settings.
 In Year 2 and 3 students are encouraged to work more face to face with clients and should have done so before beginning Year 3.
-In Year 3 and Four all students must be working in clinical settings outside course clinical hours for a minimum of 3 hours per week.
+In Year 3 and 4 all students must be working in clinical settings outside course clinical hours for a minimum of 3 hours per week.

 Year Four students are required to complete a minimum of 200 hours of external systemic practice.
 This will usually be in a student’s workplace but, occasionally, it may be necessary for students to complete additional work on a placement basis.
 Students bring to the facilitated supervision sessions audio & videotapes of therapy consultations in which they are engaged so as to allow them the opportunity to reflect on their practice and to benefit from the reflections and input of others in the supervision group.